AdaloHQ/docs/website/docs/docs/workflow/install-scripts.md

 These scripts can be written in either javascript or typescript, and are run with the `Deno` typescript runtime: https://deno.com/

-We run these scripts with read and write permissions to the mobile build project path, and some environment variables and run commands allowed:
+We run these scripts with the following permissions:

+- Read and write access to the mobile build project path
+- Access to run `plutil` and `/usr/libexec/PlistBuddy`
+- Access to reading environment variables with the project parameters

 ```bash
 deno run \